nishunigam/nishunigam/README.md

 <div align="center">

 # Nishchala
-### Data Scientist — NLP & Generative AI
+### AI Engineer
-*4+ years designing and deploying intelligent systems, with a focus on NLP, Deep Learning, and applied Generative AI*
+*4+ years designing and deploying intelligent systems, with a focus on NLP, Deep Learning, and Generative AI*
 </div>

 ## About